Azure-Samples/MipSDK-File-Java-Basic/README.md

   - Ubuntu: `mvn org.apache.maven.plugins:maven-install-plugin:3.0.0-M1:install-file  -Dfile=java-sdk-wrapper.jar`
 4. The Java wrapper download has two ZIP files: file.zip and java_wrapper.zip.

-     - Copy all DLLs or SOs from the **bins\debug** folder in **file.zip** for the appropriate architecture into your project folder root (/src).
+     - Copy all DLLs or SOs from the **bins\debug** folder in **file.zip** for the appropriate architecture into your project folder root (the cloned project root).
-     - Copy **mip_java.dll** or **mip_java.so** from the java_wrapper zip file into the project folder root (/src).
+     - Copy **mip_java.dll** or **mip_java.so** from the java_wrapper zip file into the project folder root (the cloned project root).
-   >  This requirement of copying to /src is a bug and will be fixed in a future version.
+   >  This requirement of copying to the project root is a bug and will be fixed in a future version.
-5. Update the ApplicationId on line 39 in Action.java to match your application registration in Azure AD.
+5. Update the ApplicationId on line 22 in App.java to match your application registration in Azure AD.
 6. Open the project folder in VS Code and load the project when prompted.

 At this point, you should be able to build the project.
 If your app states that dependencies are missing: